Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: The demographics of MQGs in COLIBRE

 The L400m7 simulation exhibits a higher distribution, as was seen for the number densities.
-It also shows an increased number of galaxies with extremely low dust fractions ($f_{\rm dust} < 10^{-4}$), reaching values as low as $f_{\rm dust} \sim 10^{-6}$ across all redshifts.
+It also shows an increased number of galaxies with extremely low dust fractions ($f_{\rm dust} < 10^{-4}$).
+Interestingly, at $z=2$, it also shows an increased number of galaxies with extremely low dust fractions ($f_{\rm dust} < 10^{-4}$), a distinct feature confirmed by normalising the distribution by the total number of galaxies at each redshift.
 This may suggest that a more bursty feedback implementation can reduce dust content more dramatically.
-A similar broadening at the low-dust end is observed in L200m7h at $z=2$.
+A similar broadening at the low-dust end is observed in L200m7h.

-Dust may also regrow in the ISM or through external processes after quenching, potentially linked to AGN feedback.
-Both scenarios have been proposed in both observations \citep[e.g.,][]{donevski23, kakimoto24} and other simulations, including {\sc Simba} \citep{lorenzon25}. {\sc Simba}, like {\sc COLIBRE}, includes explicit ISM dust growth, but following \citet{mckinnon17}.
+Dust may regrow in the ISM or through external processes after quenching, potentially linked to AGN feedback.
+Both scenarios have been proposed in both observations \citep[e.g.][]{donevski23, kakimoto24} and other simulations, including {\sc Simba} \citep{lorenzon25}. {\sc Simba}, like {\sc COLIBRE}, includes explicit ISM dust growth, but following \citet{mckinnon17}.
 Unlike COLIBRE, however, {\sc Simba}'s dust budget is dominated by direct stellar production, driven by the order-of-magnitude larger stellar dust yields adopted from \citet{dwek98} \citep[see fig.~1 in][]{trayford25}, and it does not model the cold ISM.

 Focusing on the molecular hydrogen fraction (middle panel), we see that the peak values for the quenched population are more than an order of magnitude lower than those of star-forming galaxies for L200m6, consistent with gas depletion due to quenching.
 Nevertheless, a fraction of galaxies retain significant molecular gas reservoirs, with $f_{\rm H_{2}} > 10^{-2}$.
-These systems correspond to the relatively high-dust content galaxies (see the correlation between $f_{\rm dust}$ and $f_{\rm H_{2}}$ in Appendix~\ref{sappendix:corr-gal}) that quench at later times.
+These systems correspond to the relatively high-dust content galaxies (see the correlation between $f_{\rm dust}$ and $f_{\rm H_{2}}$ in Appendix~\ref{appendix:corr}) that quench at later times.